MichaelAlexanderBryant/simplyhired-eda/README.md

 ### EDA.ipynb

-This Jupyter Notebook file contains the exploratory data analysis of the cleaned data (without imputation) and the OLS analysis (of the imputed data).
+This Jupyter Notebook file contains the exploratory data analysis of the cleaned data (without imputation).

+### OLS_Analysis.ipynb

+This Jupyter Notebook file contains the OLS analysis (of the imputed data).

 ## Data Collection